 - I. Students will identify the principal persons, places, and events from the chronological framework of this course. - II.
-Students will analyze the thematic historical influences that shaped the modern history of the United States. - III.
+Students will synthesize the thematic historical influences that shaped the early history of Western Civilization - III.
 Students will illustrate the impact of the individual, regardless of socioeconomic position, as participants in the making of history. - IV.
-Students will describe how diversity influenced the modern history of the United States. - V. Students will connect lessons, patterns, or characteristics from historical events to current events. - VI.
+Students will describe how diversity influenced the early history of Western Civilization. - V. Students will connect lessons, patterns, or characteristics from historical events to current events. - VI.
 Students will interpret historical events by using appropriate historical methods - VII.
-Students will demonstrate competency in civics literacy. - VIII.
 Students will demonstrate college-level writing skills.